sobradob/sobradob.github.io/content/blog/films_2022.md

 ---
 title: Films watched in 2022
-description: I went to the cinema a few times last year.
+description: I enjoy going to the cinema.
+Here are all the films I watched in 2022.
 toc: true
 tags:
-- cuba
-- currency
+- film
 categories:
 date: '2023-01-01T13:11:22+08:00'
-featuredImage:
+featuredImage: images/satantango_dvd_cover.jpeg
 draft: false
 series:
 ---